Can you remember what you felt like while you were putting together your first real estate or mortgage transaction?

 Have you ever met people in our industry that have lost the beginner’s heart?
 They seem to have lost their enthusiasm, their zest, their spark, their get-up and go seems to have gotten up and gone?

 I’m often asked how I stay so enthusiastic about teaching, coaching, growing, and evolving.
 I have reflected on that question quite a bit.
 Here is what I believe are the two keys to keeping the beginner’s heart.

 Notice how much enthusiasm and excitement others have when they are new.
 When they don’t know what they don’t know.

 How they believe anything is possible.
 How they want to share their success.

 If you want to get your beginner’s heart back, mentor a new agent for 90 days and watch what happens to your production.
-I would say, the easiest way out of a slump is to mentor an enthusiastic new agent or lender for a season, and not only will you be inspired to show them how good you are, they will be inspired to show you how good they are – you both win.
+I would say, the easiest way out of a slump is to mentor an enthusiastic new agent or lender for a season, and not only will you be inspired to show them how good you are, but they will also be inspired to show you how good they are – you both win.

-#2 Learn something new everyday.
+#2 Learn something new every day.

 One of the ways I keep my beginner’s heart is to always be teaching what I’m learning.
 My beginner’s heart really loves to learn.
 I live to learn. and learn to teach.
 When I’m doing these two things, my heart stays open and enthusiastic.

 The word “enthusiasm” is derived from the Greek term meaning “to be inspired; to be possessed by God; under the influence of a higher power; inspired by a super-human higher power.”

 So today, whom can you mentor and what can you learn so you can find and keep your enthusiastic beginner’s heart?